Blue Origin NS-31: Mission

+Katy Perry flew on the mission.

 The six-person mission was the eleventh launch of Jeff Bezos's Blue Origin New Shepard space tourism program, which uses remotely piloted launch rockets to take a capsule with passengers into sub-orbital space.
-The flight was organized by pilot and journalist Lauren Sánchez, Bezos's then-fiancée and later wife, and its passengers were announced on February 27, 2025: Sánchez, NASA aerospace engineer Aisha Bowe, pop singer Katy Perry, film producer Kerianne Flynn, civil rights activist Amanda Nguyen, and journalist Gayle King.
+The flight was organized by pilot and journalist Lauren Sánchez, Bezos's then-fiancée and later wife, and its passengers were announced on February 27, 2025: Sánchez, the NASA aerospace engineer Aisha Bowe, the pop singer Katy Perry, the film producer Kerianne Flynn, the civil rights activist Amanda Nguyen, and the journalist Gayle King.
 Nguyen had previously trained to be an astronaut, but shifted towards activism after being sexually assaulted.

-New spacesuits, specifically designed for women, were created by Monse, a fashion house founded by creative directors formerly associated with Oscar de la Renta.
+New "spacesuits", specifically designed for women, were created by Monse, a fashion house founded by creative directors formerly associated with Oscar de la Renta.
+However, like other New Shepard sub-orbital flights, these are not actually spacesuits and do not serve any function such as protecting against decompression.
 NS-31 was the first spaceflight with only female space passengers since the 1963 Vostok 6 solo mission, in which Soviet cosmonaut Valentina Tereshkova became the first woman in space.
 Nguyen became the first woman of Vietnamese descent, and Bowe the first Bahamian person, to fly to space.

 The flight took off from the Blue Origin Launch Site southeast of El Paso, Texas on April 14, 2025, at 13:30:00 UTC (8:30 am CDT, local time at the launch site).
 It lasted 10 minutes and 21 seconds, including a few minutes of weightlessness for the passengers on board, and passed the Kármán line, the edge of space.
 While in flight, Perry sang part of Louis Armstrong's "What a Wonderful World" and held both a piece of paper with the setlist for her upcoming The Lifetimes Tour and a daisy in tribute to her daughter of that name.

 The spacecraft touched back down safely in a desert around 11 minutes after liftoff, where they were greeted by a ground crew that included Bezos.
 Among those present at the event were Khloe Kardashian, Kris Jenner, Oprah Winfrey, and Mae Jemison.